silvacms/documentation/source/silva/layout/legacy_howto.rst

 .. note::

    This document describes the 'legacy' layout system.
-That ZODB-based approach has been superseded by the SilvaLayout product and silva.core.layout.
+This ZODB-based approach has been superseded by the SilvaLayout product and silva.core.layout.
 If you're creating a new layout we recommend using silva.core.layout.
 However you can use the legacy layout for